Monarchy of the Bahamas: Constitutional role and royal prerogative

 The Bahamian constitution is made up of a variety of statutes and conventions which gives the Bahamas a parliamentary system of government under a constitutional monarchy, wherein the role of the monarch and governor-general is both legal and practical, but not political.
 The Crown is regarded as a corporation, in which several parts share the authority of the whole, with the sovereign as the person at the centre of the constitutional construct, meaning all powers of state are constitutionally reposed in the Bahamian monarch.
 The government of the Bahamas is also thus formally referred to as His Majesty's Government.

 Most of the monarch's domestic duties are performed by the governor-general, appointed by the monarch on the advice of the Prime Minister of the Bahamas.

 All institutions of government act under the sovereign's authority; the vast powers that belong to the Bahamian Crown are collectively known as the Royal prerogative.
-Parliamentary approval is not required for the exercise of the Royal Prerogative; moreover, the consent of the Crown is must before either of the houses of parliament may even debate a bill affecting the sovereign's prerogatives or interests.
+Parliamentary approval is not required for the exercise of the Royal Prerogative; moreover, the consent of the Crown is a must before either of the houses of parliament may even debate a bill affecting the sovereign's prerogatives or interests.